creativescala/case-study-gradient-descent/docs/numerical-differentiation.md

 val curriedSum: Double => Double => Double = x => y => x + y
 ```

+We can repeat this process for functions of any number of arguments.

 This is especially useful when parameter vary at different rates.
-For example, the data we're using doesn't change at any time, whereas we've constantly the parameter `a` to try to find the best value.
+For example, the data we're using doesn't change at any time, whereas we're constantly adjusting the parameter `a` to try to find the best value.
 I don't want to write any more as this is the main challenge here: implement a curried form of `loss` so that we can use it with `differentiate`.

 There is a stub in `Loss.scala` that you can work with.

 ### Gradient Descent

 Now we're ready to put it all together and implement gradient descent.
 We're going to start by implementing a method that performs a single iteration of gradient descent.
-This method with take in the current value of the parameter we're optimizing, and the function we're optimizing, and return an updated value for the parameter.
+This method will take in the current value of the parameter we're optimizing, and the function we're optimizing, and return an updated value for the parameter.
 See the `iterate` method on `GradientDescent.scala`.

 In the body of the method we want to: